jamesonrader/AudioQR/README.md

 # Licensing

 Please only use the included API Key for applications in development.
 The public API Key included in this demo is liable to break at any time.
-Before pushing a product into production, plaease make sure you have your own API Key by contacting <hello+github@cueaudio.com>.
+Before pushing a product into production, please make sure you have your own API Key by contacting <hello+github@cueaudio.com>.
 Learn more at <https://cueaudio.com>.

 # Example Use Cases